ioccc-src/winner/1984/mullender/README.md

 These remarks, found at [https://lainsystems.com/posts/exploring-mullender-dot-c/](https://lainsystems.com/posts/exploring-mullender-dot-c/), were provided by Sjoerd Mullender years later.
 We thank the author of the article for the quote!
-For a more detailed analysis, taken from the Obfuscated C and Other Mysteries, see below.
+For a more detailed analysis, taken from the book Obfuscated C and Other Mysteries, see below.
 We hope that this is okay with the author of the book.
 Considering that the analysis is entirely the authors' comments we don't think this will be a problem.
 Unfortunately the excerpt was PDF and it did not